|

 This book tells the archaeological story of Iona, from Columba's monastery to the island's restoration and renewal in the late-1870s, assessing the many excavations on the island itself within the wider context of Pictland and Northumbria.

-Written by archaeologist Anna Ritchie as one of the Historic Scotland series of books.
+Written by archaeologist Anna Ritchie as one of the Historic Environment Scotland series of books.

 Paperback.
 128 pages.